Transcript: Food-Poisoning Bacteria Cross-Contamination

-More than half of the retail poultry in the world is contaminated with the food poisoning bacteria Campylobacter.
-About 50% of European poultry, 60% of Norther American retail, more like 70% in the U.S.—most of which were recently reported to be antibiotic resistant, but not all strains of Camylobacter can trigger human paralysis.
-Not all strains have that molecular mimick.
+More than half of the retail poultry in the world is contaminated with the food poisoning bacteria, Campylobacter.
+About 50% of European poultry, 60% of Northern American retail—more than 70% in the U.S.—most of which were recently reported to be antibiotic-resistant.
+But not all strains of Campylobacter can trigger human paralysis; not all strains have that molecular mimic.

 Researchers at Hopkins and UCLA recently looked into the prevalence of the potentially neuropathic strains of Campylobacter in commercial poultry products, right off of supermarket shelves.
 Of 65 isolates of Campylobacter, they found only about 60% were in the three classes most associated with the development of paralysis.
 So the odds may be only 50/50 or so that you might be bringing home something that could trigger Guillain-Barré syndrome.

 Even if you make the wrong choice, though, who undercooks chicken?
 I mean eggs, I can see.
 People like their sunny side up yolk a little runny, or a burger that’s a little pink inside.
 But who wants rare chicken?
 That’s not the main problem.
 It’s not the undercooking; it’s the cross-contamination.